 Places you visit:

-• Mirador Taray: The first stop to admire stunning views of the Sacred Valley.
+• Mirador Taray: Start with breathtaking views of the Sacred Valley.

-• Pisaq Archeological Site: Explore this extraordinary Inca Site, home to the biggest Inca cemetery.
+• Pisac Inca Site: Explore the largest Inca cemetery.

-• Ollantaytambo: Visit the last living Inca Town and the archaeological site of Ollantaytambo.
+• Ollantaytambo: Experience the last living Inca town and its archaeological wonders.

 Tour Highlights: